liquity/dev/README.md

 `checkRecoveryMode()`: reveals whether or not the system is in Recovery Mode (i.e. whether the Total Collateral Ratio (TCR) is below the Critical Collateral Ratio (CCR)).

-### Price Feed Functions - _PriceFeed.sol_

-**TODO: add function descriptions here once finalized**

 ### Hint Helper Functions - _HintHelpers.sol_

-`getApproxHint(uint _CR, uint _numTrials)`: helper function, returns a positional hint for the sorted list.
+`getApproxHint(uint _CR, uint _numTrials, uint _price, uint _inputRandomSeed)`: helper function, returns a positional hint for the sorted list.
 Used for transactions that must efficiently re-insert a trove to the sorted list.

 `getRedemptionHints(uint _LUSDamount, uint _price)`: helper function specifically for redemptions.
 Returns two hints - the first is positional, the second ensures transaction success (see [Hints for `redeemCollateral`](#hints-for-redeemcollateral)).

 ### Stability Pool Functions - _PoolManager.sol_

-`provideToSP(uint _amount)`: allows stablecoin holders to deposit `_amount` of LUSD to the Stability Pool.
-If they already have tokens in the pool, it sends all accumulated ETH gains to their address.
-It tops up their LUSD deposit by `_amount`, and reduces their LUSD balance by `_amount`.
-This function automatically withdraws the user's entire accumulated ETH gain from the Stability Pool to their address.
+`provideToSP(uint _amount, address _frontEndTag)`: allows stablecoin holders to deposit _amount of LUSD to the Stability Pool.
+It sends `_amount` of LUSD from their address to the Pool, and tops up their LUSD deposit by `_amount` and their tagged front end’s stake by `_amount`.
+If the depositor already a non-zero deposit, it sends their accumulated ETH and LQTY gains to their address, and pays out their front end’s LQTY gain to their front end.

 `withdrawFromSP(uint _amount)`: allows a stablecoin holder to withdraw `_amount` of LUSD from the Stability Pool, up to the value of their remaining Stability deposit.
-Sends all their accumulated ETH gains to their address, and increases their LUSD balance by `_amount`.
-If the user makes a partial withdrawal, their deposit remainder will earn further rewards.
+It decreases their LUSD balance by _amount and decreases their front end’s stake by `_amount`.
+It sends the depositor’s accumulated ETH and LQTY gains to their address, and pays out their front end’s LQTY gain to their front end.
+If the user makes a partial withdrawal, their deposit remainder will earn further gains.

-`withdrawFromSPtoTrove(address _user, address _hint)`: sends the user's entire accumulated ETH gain to the user's active trove, and updates their Stability deposit with its accumulated loss from debt absorptions.
-If called by an externally owned account, the argument \_user must be the calling account.
+`withdrawETHGainToTrove(address _hint)`: sends the user's entire accumulated ETH gain to the user's active trove, and updates their Stability deposit with its accumulated loss from debt absorptions.
+Sends the depositor's LQTY gain to the depositor, and sends the tagged front end's LQTY gain to the front end.

-`getTCR()`: returns the Total Collateral Ratio (TCR) of the system, based on the entire (active and defaulted) debt, and the entire (active and defaulted) collateral
+`registerFrontEnd(uint _kickbackRate)`: Registers an address as a front end and sets their chosen kickback rate in range `[0,1]`.

-`getCurrentETHGain(address _user)`: returns the accumulated ETH gain for a given Stability Pool depositor
+`getDepositorETHGain(address _depositor)`: returns the accumulated ETH gain for a given Stability Pool depositor

+`getDepositorLQTYGain(address _depositor)`: returns the accumulated LQTY gain for a given Stability Pool depositor

+`getFrontEndLQTYGain(address _frontEnd)`: returns the accumulated LQTY gain for a given front end

-`getCompoundedLUSDDeposit(address _user)`: returns the remaining deposit amount for a given Stability Pool depositor
+`getCompoundedLUSDDeposit(address _depositor)`: returns the remaining deposit amount for a given Stability Pool depositor

-### Individual Pool Functions - _StabilityPool.sol_, _ActivePool.sol_, _DefaultPool.sol_

-`getRawEtherBalance()`: returns the actual raw Ether balance of the contract.
-Distinct from the ETH ([public variable](#public-data)), which returns the total recorded ETH deposits.
+`getCompoundedFrontEndStake(address _frontEnd)`: returns the remaining front end stake for a given front end

 ## Supplying Hints to trove operations